What is a webinar? Webinars Explained

 What is a webinar?

-So a webinar is like an online seminar, and usually works by one or a few speakers on a panel being seen and presented in a picture.
+So a webinar is like an online seminar, and usually works by one or a panel of speakers being visible in the video.
+Typically, the speakers share their screen with informative slides, a product demonstration, or video material.

-An audience can simultaneously watch, chat, ask questions, and interact via polls.
+The audience can simultaneously join in via their browser to watch, chat, ask questions, and interact via polls.

-No, in general, the participants from the audience in a webinar do NOT have their cameras on, as in a typical video meeting.
+No, in general, the webinar attendees in the audience do NOT have their cameras on, as in a typical video meeting.

-The webinar format is a perfect way to reach a large audience at the same time and is also easy to host yourself - with a little training and the right equipment!
+The webinar format is a perfect way to reach a large audience at the same time and is also easy to host yourself - with some training, the right equipment, and an easy-to-use webinar software.

 How to host a webinar in 3 steps